 Protection from the sun.
 Your best bet are seats on the west side of

 the stadium in sections 2-8.

-The Grandstand Court - With this court you have access with general admission in the upper level.
-Your best bet for shaded seats would be in the south and west sections 3-6 so the sun is at your back after around 3:00 pm.
+With this court you have access with general admission area in the upper level.
+Shaded seats would be in the west sections 3-6 so the sun is at your back after around 3:00 pm.
 General admission seats get the most shade especially under the overhang at the top.

 holders and Luxury Suite guests.
 You can access both restaurants by using